sjwatts119/livewire-wizard/README.md

     ->view();
 ```

-This will cause a `StepNotAuthorisedException` to be thrown when the rules return false instead of aborting the request.
+This will cause a `StepNotAuthorisedException` to be thrown when the `canNavigate` closure returns false instead of aborting the request.
 You could then handle this exception using [Livewire's Exception Lifecycle Hook](https://livewire.laravel.com/docs/lifecycle-hooks#exception).
 For example:
 ```php
 namespace App\Livewire;